The giant screen on the wall of the terminal lounge displays the last television show I'll see on Earth. At least for the next two weeks.

 Wham!
 A huge hammer slams into my back.
 Acceleration presses me into the couch.
 A giant is sitting on my chest.

-There is nothing to see.
-Nothing to show how fast we shoot through the total vacuum within the maglev tube.
-The gee force goes on, and on, and on.
+The maglev tube lights become a single solid streak as we shoot through the total vacuum within it.
+The G-force goes on, and on, and on.
 I remember my training.
 I try to take deep, slow breaths.
-I remind myself it will last less than five minutes.
-And still the gee force squeezes me.
+I know it will last less than five minutes.
+But the G-force squeezes my chest forever.
 The pressure is endless.
 How long has it been?
 And still it doesn't stop.
 My vision goes gray around the edges.
-Black spots appear in front of my eyes.
+Faster.
+And faster still.
+And then the huge steel doors at the end of the tube are there.
+Swelling.
+Shiny.
+Closed.

-One slow second creeps past another until suddenly I slam forward against my harness.
-I bounce back into my seat.
+At last I bounce back into my seat.
 The giant on my chest is gone.
 I inhale deep gulps of air.
 My vision clears.
+I can't look away from the windshield.
+The bright stars are like New York City seen from a hypersonic ramjet at night.

 The six kids in the first Students in Space project are marooned aboard the new International Space Station after it is damaged by a terrorist strike.
 Now they must scramble to survive until NASA sends a rescue mission, or die trying.